 - You save a lot of time within the accounting process (you no longer need to post invoices yourself).

 - Invoices no longer need to be scanned.

 - Processing runs automatically.

 - No invoicing errors.

 - Faster financial reports.

 Because the invoices are immediately ready as a booking proposal, companies are also likely to pay your invoices faster.
-Even if the recipient does not open his or her accounting package until a week later, the payment is still faster than usual (manual booking and payment has an average of 16 days).
+Even if the recipient does not open his or her accounting package until a week later, the payment is still faster than usual (manual bookings and payments have an average of 16 days).

-Finally, the recipient knows that the invoice is error free, as the invoice data is automatically converted into as an XML file.
-This e-invoice can only be send through the 100% safe Peppol network, which only allows verified senders and receivers.
-Thus, typo's are no longer possible, and ghost invoices permanently belong to the past.Try with a free test invoice >
+Finally, the recipient knows that the invoice is error-free, as the invoice data is automatically converted into an XML file.
+This e-invoice can only be sent through the 100% safe Peppol network, which only allows verified senders and receivers.
+Thus, typos are no longer possible, and ghost invoices permanently belong to the past.Try with a free test invoice >

 How Vattenfall easily simplified their invoicing process

 When a company is dealing with a lot of incoming and outgoing invoices, the transition to e-invoicing can trigger tremendous efficiency.